tomy2105/KnowledgeNotes/cpp/cpp17.md

 - `[[nodiscard]]` can be used in a function declaration, enumeration declaration, or class declaration.
 If you discard the return value from a function declared as nodiscard, the compiler should issue a warning.
 - `[[maybe_unused]]` can be used in the declaration of a class, a typedef­, a variable, a non­-static data member, a function, an enumeration, or an enumerator.
 Thanks to maybe_unused, the compiler suppresses a warning on an unused entity.

-### Compile time if
+### constexpr if (compile time if)

-Discard branches of an if statement at compile-time based on a constant expression condition
+Enables to conditionally compile source code, discard branches of an if statement at compile-time based on a constant expression condition.

 ```cpp
 template<int N>